distribution/distribution/docs/notifications.md

-repository | string | Repository identifies the named repository. fromRepository | string |  FromRepository identifies the named repository which a blob was mounted from if appropriate. url | string | URL provides a direct link to the content. tag | string | Tag identifies a tag name in tag events request | [RequestRecord](https://godoc.org/github.com/docker/distribution/notifications#RequestRecord) | Request covers the request that generated the event. actor | [ActorRecord](https://godoc.org/github.com/docker/distribution/notifications#ActorRecord). |  Actor specifies the agent that initiated the event.
+repository | string | Repository identifies the named repository. fromRepository | string |  FromRepository identifies the named repository which a blob was mounted from if appropriate. url | string | URL provides a direct link to the content. tag | string | Tag identifies a tag name in tag events. request | [RequestRecord](https://godoc.org/github.com/docker/distribution/notifications#RequestRecord) | Request covers the request that generated the event. actor | [ActorRecord](https://godoc.org/github.com/docker/distribution/notifications#ActorRecord). |  Actor specifies the agent that initiated the event.
 For most situations, this could be from the authorization context of the request. source | [SourceRecord](https://godoc.org/github.com/docker/distribution/notifications#SourceRecord) |  Source identifies the registry node that generated the event.
 Put differently, while the actor "initiates" the event, the source "generates" it.